Thomas Parker Sanborn

-Thomas Parker Sanborn (/ˈsænbɔrn, -bərn/; February 24, 1865 - March 2, 1889) was an American poet.
-The eldest son of abolitionist, social scientist, and memorialist of American transcendentalism Franklin Benjamin Sanborn, Thomas became a close friend of philosopher George Santayana and was a food model for the protagonist in Santayana's only novel, The Last Puritan.
+Thomas Parker Sanborn (/ˈsænbɔrn, -bərn/; February 24, 1865 – March 2, 1889) was an American poet.
+The eldest son of abolitionist, social scientist, and memorialist of American transcendentalism Franklin Benjamin Sanborn, Thomas became a close friend of philosopher George Santayana and was a model for the protagonist in Santayana's only novel, The Last Puritan.
 With five college friends, Thomas founded The Harvard Monthly.